nerves-project/nerves-project.github.io/watch/index.md

 ---

+## Mixed Up with Nerves - My Journey So Far
+Greg Mefford presents at the Cincinnati Elixir Meetup, giving an update on recent news from the Nerves team and community.
+He also talks about his experience getting involved with contributing to the Nerves project and subsequently joining as a core team member. [slides](https://github.com/GregMefford/presentations/tree/master/2016-07-05_mixed-up-with-nerves-my-journey-so-far)

+<iframe width="420" height="315" src="https://www.youtube.com/embed/YMVL4275Zog"
+frameborder="0" allowfullscreen></iframe>

+---

 ## Enhanced Embedded Systems with Nerves
 Justin Schneck presents at ElixirConfEU 2016, giving a detailed description of how to use Nerves with the new Mix integration to build robust firmware in Elixir, including a UI leveraging a Phoenix back-end also running on the device. [slides](http://s3.amazonaws.com/erlang-conferences-production/media/files/000/000/089/original/NervesRevolution.pdf)